 Despite growing up in Newcastle and studying in Sydney, Dr Mary Elsley had her sights set on training to become a rural procedural GP in New England/Northwest.
-Having completed Advanced Skills Training in paediatrics she has started her community-based GP training in Inverell.
+Having completed Advanced Skills Training in paediatrics she is completing GP training in Inverell.

 Dr Simon Holliday is a GP and GP supervisor in Taree.
 After a tilt at politics in a State election defined by politicians posturing on tougher drug policies, he joined business and politics and developed a special interest in addiction medicine.
 He regularly shares his knowledge with GP registrars at educational workshops.

 Originally from Canberra, Dr Daniel Rudd has moved to Western NSW for GP training, he is loving it there and intends to stay for the long term.
 As the Registrar Liaison Officer for Western NSW, he also wants to ensure other registrars have a positive experience when they train in the subregion.

 Having grown up, studied and worked in Sydney, Dr Matthew Chan found himself in New England/Northwest for his GP training, now he’s in no hurry to get back to the city.
 He shares his experience of moving to the country town of Gunnedah, a place he hadn’t visited before he started GP training.